IjeffAlexandre/Elk-Stack-Simulation/README.md

 - Description of the Topology
 - Access Policies
 - ELK Configuration
 - Beats in Use
 - Machines Being Monitored
 - How to Use the Ansible Build

 ### Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly availability in addition to restricting  reliability through to the network.
+Load balancing ensures that the application will be highly accessible in addition to restricting  reliability through to the network.

- - _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+A stable load balancers protects - The Web Application Firwall (WAF) this layer of protection keeps the website in top notch shape.
+The Jump-box can still provive service if ports are falling each other.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
 - _TODO: What does Filebeat watch for?_
 - _TODO: What does Metricbeat record?_